SaladDressingHW/Salads-OSSM-Additions/README.md

 This repository has all of my additions, mods and revamps open for Download
+# Permissions
+You are welcome to edit/alter/remix, print and use the provided files freely.
+You are also encouraged to make additions and share them should you see the need for them.
+You may redistribute only your edits/remixes/alterations and additions with credits to this repo at least.
+If you want to print my files to sell them, ask me for permission per message first.

+All of the above applies to every project here.
 # Capstan-OSSM-XL
 Revamp of the OSSM drive mechanism to use a capstan based version, enabling higher load use with a more powerful motor, namely the 60AIM40F.